1919SaiRam/Build-e-commerce-shopping-cart-application---Profile.fyi/README.md

 # Build-e-commerce-shopping-cart-application---Profile.fyi

-# Let's find which is existed evaluation done to builded my project based on the provided criteria:-
+# Let's find which is existed evaluation done to builded the "Build-e-commerce-shopping-cart-application---Profile.fyi" project based on the provided criteria:-

 # 1. Code Logic and Cleanliness:
 Structure & Readability: